layton20/Mango/README.md

 Mango is an equipment inventory-management and recipe-recording system designed catered for restaurants!
 This application will keep track of kitchen equipment, food stocks and food recipes.

 Tired of losing that recipe from 3 months back?
-- We'll keep ahold of your recipes
+- We'll keep a hold of your recipes

 Can't remember if you've bought 50 golden-plated spatulas instead of 49
 - We'll track that for you too